GithubTechnicalExercise/github-technicalexercise/readme.md

 As it is a POC, not all functionalities are taken into account.

 Working scenario :
-* the project created is empty
+* the project created is empty and public
 * there is an only Github Application installed on the organization
 * there is only a repository creation webhook configured

 Not working scenario :
-* the project created is not empty (contains a branch, when created with a `git push` or with `Add a README file` option on the UI)
+* the project created is not empty (contains a branch, when created with a `git push` or with `Add a README file` option on the UI) or no public
 * no Github Application installed on the organization
 * other webhooks configured

 ## Declare the Github App
-__/!\ If you don't have a known DNS, you need to deploy your application first without the secret an environment variable parts to get your application URL.
+__/!\ If you don't have a known DNS, you need to deploy your application first without the secret and environment variable parts to get your application URL.
 Cf `How to run on GCP ?`__
-* Declare the application with your deployed application URL
+* Declare the application on your organization as a GitHub App with following informations :
+    * Name : TechnicalExercise
+    * Homepage URL : your GCP cloud run application URL
+    * Permissions : Repository permissions/Administration ; Repository permissions/Contents ; Repository permissions/Issues
+* Get your application id
+* Create a private key and dowload the as `private.pem` file
 * Install the application on your organization
-* Create a private key and dowload the `private.pem` file
-* Get your application id

 ## How to run on GCP ?
 ### GCP Prerequisites